How Homeowners Insurance Protects You From Winter Weather Damage

 Most standard homeowners insurance policies cover a range of winter-related disasters.
 Exactly how much coverage you’ve got depends on your carrier and specific endorsements.
 Here are the most common winter claims we see at Zoellner Insurance and how typical policies handle them.

-1. Frozen and Burst Pipes
+1. Does Homeowners Insurance Cover Frozen or Burst Pipes in Oklahoma?

 This is arguably the most common and messy winter disaster.
 When water freezes it expands.
 If your pipes aren’t properly insulated, the expansion can cause the pipe to burst, sending gallons of water flooding into your walls, floors and ceilings.
 Yikes.